Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 &nbsp;

 6) Other Projects
-The microservice might contain other projects like RecurringTaskAgent etc.
+The microservice might contain other projects such as RecurringTaskAgent etc.